Marshfield Recreation Department, 900 Ferry St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-Former location of a Coast Guard Communications Center, established in 1943 during World War II to transmit weather information and keep track of shipping along the Eastern Seaboard.
-The property is now home to the Marshfield Recreation Department and features a popular sledding hill, walking trails, volleyball, basketball and horseshoe courts, a playground and a picnic area.
+Formerly a Coast Guard Communications Center, Coast Guard Hill in Marshfield is now the home of the Marshfield Recreation Department.
+The 40-acre property features a popular sledding hill, walking trails, volleyball, basketball and horseshoe courts, a playground and a picnic area.
 There is also a 20-plot community garden on site, featuring 20 small (4’x8′) raised bed garden plots.

 Features

-The United States Coast Guard set up a communications center in Marshfield.
-You might be picturing this as a utilitarian government building, but it was actually within in a stately home constructed in 1901 by Dr. Harold Hunt.
+In 1943, the United States Coast Guard established a communication center on this property, to transmit weather information and keep track of shipping along the Eastern Seaboard.
+You might be picturing this as a utilitarian government building, but it was actually housed within in a stately home constructed in 1901 by Dr. Harold Hunt.
 Now privately owned, the building stands at the top of what’s now known as Coast Guard Hill, where there is a sweeping view of the South River and the ocean beyond.
 At one time, 50 guardsmen lived in the home.
 Around 1990 the house was sold and operations were moved to a smaller facility at the foot of the hill.
 For many years after the war, the communications center’s function was to transmit weather maps and shipping information, and to maintain radio contact with other stations around the western hemisphere.

 In 1999, the federal government ceded ownership of Coast Guard Hill to the Town of Marshfield.
 In 2004, Marshfield erected a large granite memorial to recognize those who served there, as well as two granite benches at the top of the hill.
 After some renovations and site development, the Marshfield Recreation Department’s headquarters were moved to Coast Guard Hill.